asusjax222-gif/portfolio-javascript-css-animation/portfolio/readme/readme.md

-Here is a clean, copy-paste-ready **README.md** for your project.
-Short, clear, and looks human-written — suitable for submission.

----

 # **Responsive Portfolio Website – Lab Assignment**

 This project is a one-page responsive **Portfolio Website** built using **Flexbox, CSS Grid, media queries, animations, and modern CSS units**.